RichardEllicott/CudaTextureGen/README.md

 # CudaTextureGen

+## ⚠️ WARNING

+CudaTextureGen is currently still in a prototype state, so far it achives various seamless noise generators, very basic seamless erosion, seamless bluring... still undergoing major refactoring but does compile!

+## ℹ️ About

 CudaTextureGen is a Python-based framework for procedural texture generation and erosion simulation, accelerated with CUDA.
 It provides modular tools for crafting realistic surface patterns, simulating terrain wear, and integrating GPU-powered workflows into creative or scientific pipelines.

 ## ⚙️ Requirements